CloudVLab/qwiklabs-content-bundle-spec/peer-review-bundle-spec.md

 #### true-false Rubrics

-A rubrics that has two predefined options: true and false.
+A rubric that has two predefined options: true and false.
 Each option associate with points.

 attribute     | required | type       | notes
 ---------     | -------- | ---------- | -----